genomicsclass/leanpub/manuscript/intro_using_regression.md

 The R markdown document for this section is available [here](https://github.com/genomicsclass/labs/tree/master/matrixalg/intro_using_regression.Rmd).

-#### Objects falling
+#### Falling objects

 Imagine you are Galileo in the 16th century trying to describe the velocity of a falling object.
-An assistant climbs the Tower of Pisa and drops a ball, while several others record the position at different times.
+An assistant climbs the Tower of Pisa and drops a ball, while several other assistants record the position at different times.
 Let's simulate some data using the equations we know today and adding some measurement error:

 ```r